 It is estimated that around three million people every year suffer a personal injury, whether that be in work, in a car, on holiday, or even through clinical negligence.
 In the majority of these cases, the injuries were the fault of someone else, and the injured party is well within their right to claim compensation.
-Here at Fonseca and Partners, we help people win the compensation they deserve, but a question that is frequently asked by claimants is how much does it actually cost to make a personal injury claim?
+Here at Fonseca Law, we help people win the compensation they deserve, but a question that is frequently asked by claimants is how much does it actually cost to make a personal injury claim?

 There is no standard industry-wide costs scheme for personal injury claims, so the costs you might incur during the claiming process are based on a number of factors such as the type of claim, the complexity of the claim and your funding methods.
 However, the one thing that’s certain is that if you've been injured, it is completely free to contact us.
 We offer a free initial appointment to discuss your personal injury claim, and we can even visit your home should you prefer.

 Once you’ve made contact with us, our solicitors will discuss your claim in detail and talk about what funding options are available to you.
 Unless you can afford to make the claim without any financial assistance, it is likely that one of the following four funding options will suit your needs:

 Trade union funding: If you are a member of a trade union and have suffered an accident at work, your legal expenses will likely be covered by them;

 Legal expenses insurance: You have likely seen an optional extra on your car or home insurance called “legal expenses insurance”, what this means is if you’re injured in a car accident for example, your insurance will cover the cost of your legal expenses;

 Legal aid: The UK Government has removed access to legal aid in the UK for most personal injury claims, but there are a number of claims involving children where legal aid is still accessible.
 Our solicitors will be able to give you more advice on this during your initial consultation;